rebecarv/ToggleButton/README.md

-Toggle Button for Light/Night Mode
+Toggle Button for Day/Night Mode
-This simple toggle button is designed using only HTML and CSS to switch between light and night mode with a click.
+This simple toggle button is designed using only HTML and CSS to switch between light and dark mode with a click.

 Usage:
 - Clone or download the HTML and CSS files.